HowTo: Raspberry Pi – Configure default speakers

 1. Hey Tobias,

-have you entered the "2" for both values (i.e. defaults.ctl.card and defaults.pcm.card)? 🙂
+did you enter the “2” for both values (i.e. defaults.ctl.card and defaults.pcm.card)? 🙂

 Best regards